The night our folding bike rescued us.

 My wife was waiting to pack the back of our truck for a weekend trip into the country.
 “You know there’s still a bike back there.
 Any reason?”

 I shrugged.
 Earlier in the week, it was because I was driving into a dense downtown area and didn’t want to waste time looking for close-in parking.
-Now… well… I pretty much left my CHANGE Bike 611 folded up inside just because I could.
+Now… well… I pretty much left my CHANGE rugged hybrid folded up inside the truck just because I could.
 No real reason.
 I stood it up out of the way and we packed beside it, with room to spare, and zero expectations of actually needing to use the bike.

 In decades of driving, racking up over 260,000+ miles total, our trusty old truck had never let us down.
 But suddenly on a distant highway, just after dusk on a Friday night, the clutch stopped working.
 We coasted to a stop in the dark beside the highway.
 Unable to drive further, we called a tow truck.